-It’s really difficult to go cold-turkey, thus completely cut-off sweets immediately, especially for those with sweet-tooth, so consuming low-sugar fruits can’t hurt in the beginning.
+It’s really difficult to go cold turkey, thus completely cut-off sweets immediately, especially for those with a sweet tooth, so consuming low-sugar fruits can’t hurt in the beginning.

 It’s better to avoid dried or juiced fruits since they mostly contain much more sugar than raw and fresh fruits.

 It is quite difficult to substitute sweets for fruits at first but, when you get used to it – apple tastes like candy

 Natural dark chocolate also belongs to healthy desserts, but it must have at least 70% cocoa content and no sugar.
 See also Sugar Free Desserts for Diabetics for a full list.

 There is quite a huge list of foods that are allowed for consumption while on a sugar detox diet.
 Mostly, the dietary regimens contain meats, vegetables and dairy.

 The first three days will be the most difficult.
 After getting used to the diet, you will feel that you are almost not drawn to sweets, and after 10 days you might not even crave a cake or an ice cream at all.

 But this is only if all the rules are followed!
 It should be borne in mind that the body will take time to rebuild.